-What Should be in an Agreement
+What Should Be in an Agreement

 Family Law Saskatchewan Agreement Maker

 This site, Family Law Saskatchewan, has a tool to help people who do not have a legal background create a family law agreement.
-To access this tool you simply select the 'create an account' option on the homepage.
+To access this tool, you simply select the 'create an account' option on the homepage.
 The creator of the tool, PLEA, is a non-profit, non-government organization.
-All PLEA resources and services are free-of-charge.
-The Agreement Maker has a number of features including:
+All PLEA resources and services are free of charge.
+The Agreement Maker has a number of features, including:

-- Saskatchewan-specific plain-language legal information integrated into each step.
+- Saskatchewan-specific plain-language legal information integrated into each step

-- Creates an easily editable Word document for users to further refine if they choose.
+- creates an easily editable Word document for users to further refine if they choose

 The Family Law Information Centre, part of the Saskatchewan Ministry of Justice, also has a self-help kit that parties can use as a guide to creating an agreement.